Medvedev91/Option1/README.md

 I work on two projects: `Option1` and `timeto.me`.
 I got used to press `⌥-3` to open `Xcode`.
 It means when I work on `Option1` I want `⌥-3` opens `Xcode - Option1`, but when I work on `timeto.me` the same `⌥-3` should open `Xcode - timeto.me`.

-The same way, depending on the project I'm working on, `⌥-4` should open the right `IntelliJ IDEA` window.
+The same way, depends on the project I work on, `⌥-4` should open the right `IntelliJ IDEA` window.

 <!--
 I work on two projects: `Option1` and `timeto.me`.
 For each project, I use two apps: `Xcode` and `IntelliJ IDEA`.
 I got used to press `⌥-3` to `Xcode` and `⌥-4` to `IntelliJ IDEA`.
 It means when I work on `Option1` I want `⌥-3` opens `Xcode - Option1`, but when I work on `timeto.me` I want the same `⌥-3` but opens `Xcode - timeto.me`.